buildbot/buildbot/master/docs/manual/cfg-global.rst

     c['codebaseGenerator'] = codebaseGenerator

 For any incomming change a :ref:`codebase<Attr-Codebase>` is set to ''.
 This codebase value is sufficient if all changes come from the same repository (or clones).
 If changes come from different repositories, extra processing will be needed to determine the codebase for the incomming change.
-This codebase will then be a logical name for the combination of repository and or branch etc. The codebaseGenerator accepts a dictionary containing the following change attributes:
+This codebase will then be a logical name for the combination of repository and or branch etc. The `codebaseGenerator` accepts a change dictionary as produced by the :py:class:`buildbot.db.changes.ChangesConnectorComponent <changes connector component>`, with a changeid equal to `None`.

-    * who
-    * files
-    * comments
-    * isdir
-    * revision
-    * when
-    * branch
-    * category
-    * revlink
-    * properties
-    * repository
-    * project